hackclub/auth/README.md

-# Identity Vault
+# Hack Club Account

-This is the Rails codebase powering https://identity.hackclub.com!
+This is the Rails codebase powering https://account.hackclub.com!

 ## contributing